mondev15/ReactJS/README.md

 ### Notions abordées

  - Using JSX (JavaScript eXtension) : implemented by facebook
+ - A React Component must have render method
  - Passing Data Through Props
  - Function Components
  - Storing a History of Moves